-The Company's stock option plans are administered by the Compensation Committee of the Board of Directors which has authority to determine the individuals to whom and the terms upon which options will be granted, the number of shares to be subject to each option and the form of consideration that may be paid upon the exercise of an option.
+The Company's stock option plans are administered by the Compensation Committee of the Board of Directors, which has authority to determine the individuals to whom and the terms upon which options will be granted, the number of shares to be subject to each option and the form of consideration that may be paid upon the exercise of an option.
+The Chief Executive Officer of the Company makes recommendations of stock option grants (other than for himself) which the Compensation Committee then considers.

-The following tables set forth information regarding stock options granted to and exercised by the named executive officers during the fiscal year ended December 30, 1995:
+The following tables set forth information regarding stock options granted to and exercised by the named executive officers during the fiscal year ended January 3, 1998, and the number of shares of Common Stock subject to and values of options at that date: